Federico Higuaín: 2012 season

 On 27 July 2012, Higuaín joined the Columbus Crew as the team's third-ever designated player, for a then club-record fee of US$650,000.
+Higuaín later credited former Crew player Guillermo Barros Schelotto with helping convince him to move to the United States, despite his initial reservations about playing in an unfamiliar league.
 His debut came on 19 August as a substitute against the Houston Dynamo, where he assisted Eddie Gaven's go-ahead goal with a well-placed ball over the top just 13 minutes later.
 Three days later, he earned his first MLS start against Toronto FC and, in the fourth minute, once again set up a Gaven opener before notching the winning goal himself.
 The following match saw him score two goals from free kicks in a 4–3 victory over the New England Revolution.
 For his performances over his first several matches, Higuaín was named MLS Player of the Week for weeks 25 and 26 of the 2012 Major League Soccer season.
 The season came to an end with him netting both goals in a 2–1 victory against Toronto FC on the final matchday.
 During his first half-season in Columbus, the Argentine scored 5 and assisted 6 across his thirteen appearances.